jakmup/sarana-test-FE/README.md

 4. **Access the application**
    - Open your browser and go to: [http://localhost:5173](http://localhost:5173)
    - Log in using your credentials

-## 📌 Features
-- User authentication
-- Modern UI/UX
-- Fast development workflow

-## 🤝 Contributing
-Feel free to fork this repository and submit pull requests!
-Contributions are always welcome.

-## 📜 License
-This project is licensed under [Your License Here].

----
-Made with ❤️ by [Your Name]